Transitioning from Pediatric to Adult Diabetes Care

 Handle with care.
 That’s the message that parents of young patients with diabetes should keep in mind as their children make the transition from pediatric to adult care.

 “We’ve found that a lot of young adults—about ages 18 to 25—with diabetes can have a hard time as they discover their own independence,” says Tiffany Yeh, MD, assistant professor of clinical medicine and assistant attending physician at NewYork-Presbyterian Hospital.
-“Their care can sometimes be low priority.
+“Their care can sometimes be a low priority.
 Diabetes-related care, like having their kidneys and eyes checked, can fall by the wayside as they figure out other things in their lives.”

 Dr. Yeh offers families helpful approaches for smoothing the pediatric-to-adult transition for patients with diabetes.